Airborne transmission: Overview

-Transmission
+Transmission efficiency

 Environmental factors influence the efficacy of airborne disease transmission; the most evident environmental conditions are temperature and relative humidity.

 The transmission of airborne diseases is affected by all the factors that influence temperature and humidity, in both meteorological (outdoor) and human (indoor) environments.
 Circumstances influencing the spread of droplets containing infectious particles can include pH, salinity, wind, air pollution, and solar radiation as well as human behavior.

-Airborne infections usually land in the respiratory system, with the agent present in aerosols (infectious particles < 5 µm in diameter).
+Airborne infections usually land in the respiratory system, with the agent present in aerosols (infectious particles < 5 μm in diameter).
 This includes dry particles, often the remnant of an evaporated wet particle called nuclei, and wet particles.